Easy Ayurveda Video Classes

 Does Brahmi increase Pitta Dosha?
 How can it increase Pitta, being a coolant?

 Dhanwantari Nighantu says, Brahmi is Saumya – coolant, Tikta – bitter, Deepana – improves digestion strength.
 Balances Vata and Kapha Dosha.
-Bitter herbs can improve appetite, when conditions are favourable, just like wind can ignite fire.
+Bitter herbs can improve appetite, when conditions are favorable, just like wind can ignite fire.

 Shodala Nighantu says Brahmi is Tikta – bitter, Katu Vipaka – undergoes pungent taste conversion after digestion. swarapittada – improves taste and improves Pitta.
 He further says that Gotu Kola is similar to Brahmi, but gotu kola does not increase Pitta to a great extent.
 With these, it can be concluded that, Brahmi can mildly increase Pitta Dosha.

-But its action on Pitta or agni is not intense as spicy sauces like Sambal.
+But its action on Pitta or agni is not as intense as spicy sauces like Sambal.
 Here, Pitta increase should be understood as mild Pitta stimulation.
 That’s all.

 Safety